 - Coleman – Best on a budget, simple, reliable, small.

-There are two factors to consider for the best beach shade for family.
 Consider the number of people that need to fit underneath, and how much gear you typically take with you.
-Most beach tents and cabanas are designed for sitting or lying, and some allow you to stand underneath them.
-If you have trouble getting up and down off the ground, look for a taller product.
+Have a look at the table below for a guide to size suggestions.
+Most beach tents and cabanas are designed for sitting or lying, although some allow you to stand underneath them.
+If you have trouble getting up and down off the ground, you might be better off getting a pop up canopy.

 |10 x 10 ft (3 x 3 m) pop up canopy||6 (or 4 + gear)|